RakV1342/test-markdown/README.md

 Usage:
 ---
-The exporter can be run as a standalone python script or built into a container.
+The exporter can be run as a standalone python script, built into a container or run as a pod in Kubernetes.

 <details>
 <summary>Usage as a Python Script</summary>